• WORK

 prizes: Special Mention of the Jury - Venice Biennale

-The Peruvian Pavilion at the 15th Mostra di Architettura shows an unprecedented action to further a dialogue in equal terms between the ancestral world of the Amazon and the modern Western vision of this land.
+The Peruvian Pavilion at the 15th Mostra di Architettura shows an unprecedented action to further dialogue in equal terms between the ancestral world of the Amazon and the modern Western vision of this land.
 Long considered either a frontier to be conquered or a region to be kept untouched, Peru is now fighting for the preservation of the Amazon rainforest through education, empowering indigenous communities to be custodians of their own land.
-In this endeavor, architecture proposes an flexible modular solution, attentive to climatic conditions and respectful to the Amazonian way of life, and provides the framework for this major cultural shift.
-The exhibition showed Plan Selva, a public, large scale program by the Peruvian Ministry of Education, along two photographic researches about the amazon region by Roberto Huarcaya and Musuk Nolte.
+In this endeavor, architecture proposes a flexible modular solution, attentive to climatic conditions and respectful to the Amazonian way of life, and provides the framework for this major cultural shift.
+The exhibition showed Plan Selva, a public large-scale program by the Peruvian Ministry of Education, along with two photographic pieces of visual research about the amazon region by Roberto Huarcaya and Musuk Nolte.

 11-unit mixed-typology apartment building